AXA Private Equity raises Elior bid - report

 But it would allow them to continue to receive a share of the group's profits, since they would retain a 51 percent stake in the company, the paper said.

-Rival private equity groups CVC Capital Partners CVC.UL and BC Partners BCPRT.UL, have also raised their joint offer, which had valued Elior at 3.5 billion euros, but talks between these two funds and the sellers were at a standstill, Les Echos said.
+Rival private equity groups CVC Capital Partners and BC Partners, have also raised their joint offer, which had valued Elior at 3.5 bilion euros, but talks between these two funds and the sellers were at a standstill, Les Echos said.

 The Financial Times reported in June that Charterhouse was considering taking Elior public this year after bids received that month fell short of its 4 billion euro asking price.